What do you think is pain?

 - Visualisation- see the diagrams

 On the left how my pain felt at the time.
-I had a pain that should have only felt like a feather in my right shoulder, (it had been checked out before and wasn't a new pain).
+I had a pain that should have only felt like the touch of a feather in my right shoulder, (it had been checked out before and wasn't a new pain).
 By the time the nerve signal reached the 'dorsal horn' in my spine the pain had ramped up to feel like a drummer hammering on his drum.
-By the time it reached my brain my head felt like it was exploding.
+By the time it reached my brain my head felt like it was exploding ( like a demolition ball hitting a wall).

 The message the nerves should have sent...

-This picture shows how I imagined it to be, that the pain should only be feeling like a 'feather like pain' at my spine and in my brain.
+This picture shows how I imagined it to be, that the pain messages from my shoulder should only be feeling as a 'feather like pain' at my spine and in my brain.
 The correct size of message being sent to my brain.

 This works for me and I plan to repeat this for it to become more effective.
 I'm still a work in progress and developing better methods.
 This is one of many mind-body ideas.
 It is best you work out your own mind-body sessions to get the best results for you.